Nelson Mandela`s statement from the dock at the opening of the defence case in the Rivonia Trial

 We who had taken this decision started to consult leaders of various organizations, including the ANC.
 I will not say whom we spoke to, or what they said, but I wish to deal with the role of the African National Congress in this phase of the struggle, and with the policy and objectives of Umkhonto we Sizwe.

-As far as the ANC was concerned, it formed a clear view which can be
+As far as the ANC was concerned, it formed a clear view which can be summarized as follows:

 - It was a mass political organization with a political function to fulfil.
 Its members had joined on the express policy of non-violence.